csegura/portera/readme.md

 ## Portera configuration

-- `host` where portera server is running by default if not specified http://localhost:3001
+- `host` where portera server is running by default `http://localhost:3001`
 - `obj` the object to use by default `console`
 - `performance` time in ms to obtain data performance by default 0 that is disabled
-- `use` - an optional array with name methods that should be added or replaced by default all `["log", "info", "warn", "error", "assert", "trace", "btrace", "stack", "dump"]`
+- `use` - an optional array with name methods, that should be added or replaced by default if not specified contains all `["log", "info", "warn", "error", "assert", "trace", "btrace", "stack", "dump"]`
 - `nouse` - an optional array with the name of methods that should emptyed

-You can use portera as development tool and later in other environment if you want to use only some of them you can
+You can use portera as development tool and later in other environment select the methods that you want.

 ```js
 const portera = require("portera");